-I already love using tahini in baked goods and in ice cream so this wasn't a stretch.
-And the result was not just delicious tahini flavored caramel but more like liquid halva.
-It's rich, creamy, golden liquid candy and I've been pouring it on everything.
-Sure, it goes well with ice cream but it goes really well with your favorite chocolate cake!
+Tahini is already amazing in baked goods and in ice cream so adding it to a caramel sauce wasn't much of a stretch.
+And the result is not just delicious tahini flavored caramel but more like liquid halva.
+It's rich, creamy, golden liquid candy that you will quickly want to pour on everything.
+Of course it's great as a topping for ice cream but it also goes really well with your favorite chocolate cake!

 - Sea salt to taste

 - Add the sugar to a heavy bottom pot and heat on low until it melts and starts to brown.
 Try to resist stirring it as this will make it more likely to form lumps.
 Do not leave it unattended because it can burn quickly.

 - Once the sugar is bubbling and a very light golden brown, pour in the heavy cream.
 Note that the mixture will bubble up.
 Begin stirring it until the cream is fully incorporated and then stir in the butter.
 You may find that the mixture has hard lumps.
 Just continue stirring, on low, until they melt and you have a smooth sauce.